AbrSergey/Easy-Posting/SYNTAX-DOCUMENT.md

 # Customized html-tags

+### All HTML tags are supported in the syntax for the posts.
+You can use attributes like id, class, style etc for the tags you use.
+Some tags (and custom versions) are already customized by the tool:

 - `<code>`: If you use the `<code>` tag in your document will it automatically create a styled code-block in your text.
 You can decide wether or not you want the code block to be an inline (following the text flow) or a block (be in a row for its own).
 To configure this, add a 'flow' attribute to the code.
 If you don't will the code automatically be displayed as a block.